itera-io/taikun-cli/.github/CONTRIBUTING.md

 We then create the billing credential we need for the billing rules and store its ID in the `cid` variable.
 The `-I` flag (or `--id-only`) makes it so only the ID of the newly created resource is outputted by `taikun billing credential add`.
-The required Prometheus credentials are defined in the secrets of the test action.
+The required Prometheus credentials are defined in the GitHub secrets of the test action.
 ```
 cid=$(taikun billing credential add -p $PROMETHEUS_PASSWORD -u $PROMETHEUS_URL -l $PROMETHEUS_USERNAME $cname -I)
 ```